Characters of the Yakuza series: Yukio Terada

-Yukio Terada (寺田 行雄, Terada Yukio)is the 5th Chairman of the Tojo Clan, succeeding Kazuma Kiryu.
+Yukio Terada (寺田 行雄, Terada Yukio) is the 5th Chairman of the Tojo Clan, succeeding Kazuma Kiryu.
 Prior to this he was a friend of Shintaro Kazama before his death, and a member of the Kansai-based Omi Alliance.
 His assassination in December 2006 started a war between the Tojo Clan and the Omi Alliance, his last wish being peace between the two organizations.
 In the final chapter of the game, it is revealed that he is a Korean whose real name is Daejin Kim, a survivor of the Jingweon massacre in 1980, and that he faked his death in order to start a war between the Tojo and Omi.
 He did this in order to avenge the murders of the Jingweon members.
-He also conspired with Ryo Takashima, but is betrayed by him.
-After Takashima shoots Kaoru and Jin Goda, he reveals that he doesn't need Terada anymore and shoots him.
-Terada tells Takashima that he never really trusted him, and that he'll never let him get what he wants.
+He also conspired with Ryo Takashima but is betrayed by him.
+After Takashima shoots Kaoru and Jin Goda, he reveals that he does not need Terada anymore and shoots him.
+Terada tells Takashima that he never really trusted him, and that he will never let him get what he wants.
 His last words to Kiyru are "Trust me:.
 He then activates the bomb, but the bomb's fuse falls from Terada's body, revealing that he had no intention of detonating it.
 In the epilogue Haruka can be seen praying at his grave, saying, "Thank you for everything."